lz006/extended-awx-client-go/README.md

 # extended-awx-client-go

-This is an inofficial fork of Red Hat's "awx-client-go" Git Repos: moolitayer/awx-client-go.
+This is an inofficial fork of Red Hat's "awx-client-go" Git Repo: moolitayer/awx-client-go.

 ## Usage
 For general usage please have a look at original Git Repo mentioned above.